UIUC-DSC/MEAT/README.md

 ## Goals:

-The goal of this analysis is to understand the factors that affect water stress in order to combat this growing issue.
-In particular, *reducing meat production*
+The goal of this analysis is to understand the factors that affect water stress in order to combat this growing issue.*

 ## Variable Definitions: